giellalt/giellalt.github.io/proof/SpellerReleaseProcedures.md

     - spellers: `configure.ac` & `manifest.toml`
     - keyboards: `*.kbdgen/targets/*.yaml`

-Updates in the Stable channel are installed automatically.

 ## Nightly

 Any keyboard or language model commit.
 That is, Nightly will always contain the latest successful build.

-Updates in the nightly channel must be installed manually.
+# Automatic updates in Divvun Manager

+When an update is released, in any of the channels according to the rules above, older packages installed **from the same channel** will be updated automatically: a beta release will automatically update an older, installed beta release of the same package, a stable release will automatically update an older stable release, and so on.